Stacey-bee/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 File 0-reset_to_98.c includes a a function that takes a pointer to an int as parameter and updates the value it points to to 98.
 File 1-swap.c includes a function that swaps the values of two integers.
 File 2-strlen.c includes a function that returns the length of a string.
+File 3-puts.c includes a function that prints a string, followed by a new line, to stdout.